QuickBooks HelpQuickBooksHelpIntuit

 The account type column categorises transactions into a few main account types, including:

-- Assets: a record of purchases for things like vehicles, equipment, buildings, or other assets used for business.
+• Assets: Money spent on vehicles, equipment, buildings, or other assets used for business.

-- Liabilities: a record of money you owe but haven't yet paid like loans, mortgages, or lines of credit.
+• Liabilities: Money you owe but haven't yet paid, like loans, mortgages, or lines of credit.

-- Income: transactions and payments related to your normal day-to-day business, such as sales revenue or income for services rendered.
+• Income: Money you earned or gained from your normal day-to-day business, like sales revenue or income from services rendered.

 Customise your chart of accounts

 QuickBooks automatically sets up your chart of accounts, but you can customise it to meet your business needs.
-You can add or remove accounts, and make them active or inactive.
-You can also use account numbers any time, it is not required but your accountant may recommend them.
+You can add or remove accounts, edit them, or reactivate them.
+You don't have to use account numbers, but your accountant may recommend it.

 Learn about accounts that QuickBooks sets up for you